Scientific director: Prof. Dr. Wolfgang Meyer; Prof. Dr. Reinhard Stockmann

 Schedule and organisation

 The distance learning programme Master (Blended Learning) of Evaluation (MABLE) has a standard period of study of four semesters (part-time).
-Mandatory on campus phases take place in the first two semesters for one week in Saarbrücken.
+Mandatory on campus phases take place in the first and third semester for one week in Saarbrücken.
 All written module examinations are completed during mandatory on-campus phases.

 A weekly commitment of around 15 hours is required to study the material, complete the mail-in exercises, participate in the online seminar, conduct a case study, complete the Master's thesis (amongst others).

 At a glance